magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/gateway-dashboard-general-conf.md

 - Remote Shell - enables remote control of the operating system with the gateway from the Remote Shell widget;
 - IoT Hub host - hostname or IP address of IoT Hub server;
 - IoT Hub port - port of MQTT service on IoT Hub server;
-- Security type (you can read more about them [here](/docs/iot-gateway/configuration/#subsection-security)) - currently 3 types of security are supported for remote configuration:
+- Security type - currently 3 types of security are supported for remote configuration:
   - Access Token;
   - TLS + Access Token;
   - Username and Password;